pokt-network/poktroll/docusaurus/docs/develop/developer_guide/recovery_from_chain_halt.md

 :::note

-**This is preferred way of resolving the consensus-breaking issues**.
+This is preferred way of resolving the consensus-breaking issues.

 :::